Floobits/news/_posts/2016-01-25-lodash-v400-not-all-bugs-are-created-equal.md

   - Tech
 ---

-On January 13th (a couple weeks ago), Lodash v4.0 [was released](https://github.com/lodash/lodash/releases/tag/4.0.0).
-After waiting a week for others to shake out the bugs, I branched, bumped the dependency, and fixed compatibility issues.
-I tried [lodash-migrate](https://github.com/lodash/lodash-migrate), but
+On January 13th (two weeks ago), Lodash v4.0 [was released](https://github.com/lodash/lodash/releases/tag/4.0.0).
+After waiting a week for others to shake out the bugs, I branched our projects, bumped the lodash dependency, and fixed compatibility issues.
+I tried [lodash-migrate](https://github.com/lodash/lodash-migrate), but it wasn't particularly useful.
+Since it works by running all lodash functions twice (once with the old version and once with the new), any code with side effects will trigger a false positive or just break.
+Instead, I

-lodash-migrate: not effective. side-effects

-problem: high load on backend servers

-wtf?

-look into it:
-replication is going crazy
-every buffer in a workspace gets copied each time

-code
+After reviewing, testing, and manually poking around after deploying to staging, I deployed the new release to prod.
+Success!

+...or maybe not.
+Soon after deploying to prod, I noticed increased load on our back-end servers.
+When I ssh'd in to diagnose the issue, I saw that our back-end was replicating data like crazy.
+This didn't endanger the data, but it was incredibly wasteful.
+Digging deeper, I noticed that if a single buffer in a workspace was changed, the entire contents of the workspace were copied during the next replication pass.

+I went back to my editor and looked at the code responsible:

 {% highlight javascript %}
 ...